 Since the task is complicated and usually enormously complex to solve, autonomous systems are extremely rare.
-And I am of the opinion that systems which do not learn independently and/or cannot apply this knowledge in context to new cases are not real autonomous systems.
+And I am of the opinion that systems that do not learn independently and/or cannot apply this knowledge in context to new cases are not real autonomous systems.
 They are then rather perfect and broadly automated mechanisms.
 It is only a question of time before a new requirement arises in such a scenario, which the system cannot process.
 Translated into business, this means that it will no longer be possible to lower the total processing costs at one point.

 Autonomous systems are like children

 Rather, these systems are like a child that you first give birth to and that can learn relatively little but at the beginning.
 You feed it, start learning more and more complicated things, encourage and challenge it, set limits and spur it on.
-This is a completely different approach in software development.
+This is a completely different approach to software development.
 By definition, such a project has no end.
 We try to establish this philosophy more and more in our team.

-From tool to service partner
+From tool to a service partner

 But autonomous systems have what it takes to turn the software industry and the world of work upside down.
 Autonomous systems change the role of software.